Vietnamese Centipede Principle Facts

 A flat shield protects the head, and also bears the two antennae.

-The insect’s eyesight is extremely poor but it maneuvers well and moves rapidly by using the antennae and chemoreceptors.
+The creature’s eyesight is extremely poor but it maneuvers well and moves rapidly by using the antennae and chemoreceptors.

 Vietnamese Centipede Habitat and Ecology